 How can I tell that a bed will be comfortable for me?

-Spend more time making the right choice of bed - trying them out properly in store; assessing from previous experience the level of firmness/softness you like.
-It’s your decision - not the salesman's!
+Spend more time making the right choice of bed by trying them out properly in store; assessing from previous experience the level of firmness/softness you like.
+Our team have over 25 years experience in the bed industry, we take the time to understand your needs and help you find a mattress that is best suited for you.

 Should I buy a hard bed to ease my aches and pains?

-What you need is a new bed which offers the right support for your spine (not necessarily hard at all!)
+It is important that you choose a bed which offers the right support for your spine (not always necessarily firm).
 Remember that the term orthopaedic and other derivations of the word only mean that the bed is a firmer specification from that manufacturer.
 There are no universal standards of firmness in common usage in the UK.
 BUT if you have a back or skeletal problem you should consult your GP or Specialist before buying.

 How can I get the most from my mattress?

-Most mattresses need regularly turning to ensure even wear and tear and today’s mattresses can be pretty heavy, so be careful!
-However, there are now plenty of non-turn options, which only need swivelling around from time to time, while others need to be turned only.
+Most mattresses need regular turning to ensure even wear and tear.
+However, there are now plenty of non-turn options, which only need swivelling around from time to time.
+Visit our Cardiff showroom to view our extensive mattress range and find your most ideal mattress.

 Will a more expensive bed be better to sleep on?